-- (1) (It's not the case that) even $[Mary]F$ came. - a.
-Presupposition of entity-based additivity: (1) \sim Someone other than Mary came. - b.
-Presupposition of likelihood-based scalarity: (1) → Compared to others, Mary was unlikely to come.
+- Presupposition of entity-based additivity: (1) \sim Someone other than Mary came. - b.
+Presupposition of likelihood-based scalarity: - 34 35 - $(1) \sim$ Compared to others, Mary was unlikely to come.

-This entity-based additivity (see (1a)) is actually somewhat soft and not necessarily satisfied in felicitous uses of even.
-For example, Szabolcsi (2017) (p.
-458: (10)) shows that under the given scenario in (2), the use of even in (2a) is perfectly natural, although the presuppositional requirement of additivity is not met, because Eeyore was the only one who took a bite of thistles and spit them out.
+It has been long noticed that this entity-based additivity (see (1a)) is actually somewhat soft and not necessarily satisfied in felicitous uses of even.
+For example, Szabolcsi (2017) shows that under the given scenario in (2), the use of even in (2a) is perfectly natural, although the presuppositional requirement of additivity is not met, because Eeyore was the only one who took a bite of thistles and spit them out.

-- (2) Scenario: Imagine Pooh and friends coming upon a bush of thistles.
-Eeyore (known to favor thistles) takes a bite but spits it out. - a.
+41 (2) Scenario: Imagine Pooh and friends coming upon a bush of thistles.
+Eeyore 42 (known to favor thistles) takes a bite but spits it out.

+a.
 Those thistles must be really prickly!
 Even $[\text{Eeyore}]F$ spit them out! ((2a) \checkmark Someone other than Eeyore spit thistles out.)